There is often a hard edge to humour on the square.

 Gillett Square was born out of a genuinely consultative process and yet there are those with deep roots in the local area who miss the camaraderie of the old car park.
 They are often amongst the most vulnerable in the area and are likely to have a history of alcoholism, drug abuse, homelessness or mental illness.
 Many play a daily game of cat and mouse with the police and community support officers who ask them to dispose of any alcohol.
 Despite this antagonism, they seem stubbornly attached to the spot they have known for over 20 years.

-This photo essay gives a general context and focuses in on one individual.
 The multi-media piece expands this story with recorded interviews.